DNV-OTG-02: OFFSHORE GAS EXPORT AND RECEIVING TERMINALS

-In this guideline we present services with respect to risk based verification, certification and classification of offshore gas terminals.
+In this guidance document we present services with respect to risk based verification, certification and classification of offshore gas terminals.
 It also clarifies the role of risk assessment and qualification of technology within these services.

 In addition, this document addresses a number of key technical areas related to offshore terminals and discusses some of the challenges associated with them.